sghaskell/integrations/cloudfoundry-pivotal/README.md

 # ![](././img/integrations_cloudfoundry.png) Pivotal Cloud Foundry

-_This directory consolidates all the metadata associated with the **Pivotal Cloud Foundry Integration**.
-The relevant code for the integration can be found [here](https://github.com/signalfx/cloudfoundry-integration)_
+This directory consolidates all the metadata associated with the **Pivotal Cloud Foundry Integration**.
+The relevant code for the integration can be found [here](https://github.com/signalfx/cloudfoundry-integration).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)